EFT Disclosure, Overdraft Privilege Disclosure, Reg E Opt In Disclosure

 To Whom It May Concern:

-I hereby notify Bridgewater Savings Bank (Bank) that I have elected to opt-out of the Bank’s Overdraft Privilege Service (the Service).
+I hereby notify Bluestone Bank (Bank) that I have elected to opt-out of the Bank’s Overdraft Privilege Service (the Service).
 To fulfill my election, I am providing the Bank with the following information:

 FIRST, MIDDLE & LAST NAME: